 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The tenth installment in our Clinical Research 101 series is by Dr. Shirley Wong, the TAVR Research Project Manager at the BC Centre for Improved Cardiovascular Health (ICVHealth).
 The following is an overview of clinical research with medical devices, including what it is, why it is important and what it entails.

 Dr. Wong manages international studies that investigate the application of The Vancouver, Multidisciplinary, Multimodality, but Minimalist (3M) Clinical Pathway with transcatheter aortic valve replacements (TAVRs).Within this procedure, selected patients are awake when they undergo a TAVR and are then safely discharged the following day.
-These studiesinvolve the use of a medical device, specifically, aortic valves.
+These studies involve the use of a medical device, specifically, aortic valves.
 If you would like to inquire about our services, please submit your request here.

 In Canada, medical devices are classified into Class I, II, III, and IV based on a device’s level of invasiveness.
 Studies involving medical devices may require submitting an Investigational Testing Application (ITA) when the device is not yet licensed or is being tested for a new indication of use.
 Clinical trials using unapproved devices must label them as “for investigational use only”.